haukurh/aws-s3-sync-action/README.md

 # AWS S3 sync action

-A Github Action that runs AWS S3 sync command, saves the output in order to use it later on.
+A GitHub Action that runs AWS S3 sync command, saves the output in order to use it later on.

 ## Prerequisite